What are the differences between the web app and the desktop app?

 The desktop client (currently available for macOS only) helps to keep you in the zone and focused on your code.
 It handles a lot of the low-level Git operations for you while providing a great, standards-based workflow.

-The web app provides a full backup of all your code, while also providing you an overview of your projects.
+The web app provides an overview of your projects.
 Team leads and non-technical team members can keep on top of progress for all your projects, but without having to ask for a status update.
 Your work in the client provides that information automatically.

 What can you do with each?

 Both sides of Conveyor support almost all of Conveyor’s functionality.
 However, there are a couple of exceptions: